University of Connecticut: Athletics

 The University of Connecticut athletic teams are nicknamed the "Huskies" and compete at the NCAA's Division I level and in the Football Bowl Subdivision.
 UConn moved to the American Athletic Conference in most sports in 2013; the Huskies were a charter member of The American when it was founded in 1979 as the original Big East Conference, and were the only remaining charter member of that league.
 In 2019, UConn accepted a formal invitation to join the Big East Conference following a unanimous vote of the conference's members.
 The Huskies began playing in the Big East in the 2020–2021 season in all twenty sports except for football and men's/women's ice hockey.
 UConn men's ice hockey became a full member of Hockey East in 2014–15.
 The women's hockey team will remain in the Hockey East as well, as they were founding conference members in 2002 when the league began women's ice hockey competition.
-The football program will not be returning to the AAC and will begin play as an FBS Independent starting in the 2020–2021 season.
+The football program did not return to the AAC and began to play as an FBS Independent starting in the 2020–2021 season.
 Regardless of football conference affiliation, the school has publicly committed to competing in the NCAA Division I Football Bowl Subdivision for the foreseeable future.

 UConn is most well known for its men's and women's basketball teams, both of which are considered among the best programs in the country with a combined total of 18 National Championships, the most combined from any program in NCAA history.

 The UConn Women's teams have won an NCAA record of 12 National Championships, with their most recent in 2025, cementing Head Coach Geno Auriemma as the winningest head coach in history in both wins and National Titles.
 Alongside the Women, the Men's teams have won 6 National Championships since 1999, going back to back in 2024 under the leadership of Head Coach Dan Hurley.
 UConn is the only Division I school to win the men's and women's basketball titles in the same year, and has done it twice: in 2004 and 2014.
 Accolades have earned Connecticut the popular nickname "Basketball Capital of the World."

 The university elevated its football program to the Football Bowl Subdivision in 2002, although the school first fielded a team in 1896.
 UConn became the quickest program to go from FBS elevation to a Bowl Championship Series game when it played in the 2011 Tostitos Fiesta Bowl.
 UConn has now played in a total of six bowl games.
 With the growth of the football program, in 2003 UConn football moved to 38,000-seat Rentschler Field in East Hartford, CT to host its home games.

 UConn's updated Husky logo, designed by Nike, has appeared on all athletic uniforms since the fall 2013 season.